Sheikh Hasina: First premiership (1996–2001)

-The nation's economy remained resilient and experienced robust growth during Hasina's first tenure.
-The Hasina government implemented key reforms to different sectors of the economy, which resulted in the country attaining an average of 5.5% GDP growth.
+The Hasina government implemented some reforms to different sectors of the economy, which resulted in the country attaining an average of 5.5% GDP growth.
 The consumer price index remained at 5%, lower than other developing states who experienced 10% inflation.
-The economic growth was considered to be an impressive achievement in light of the major floods Bangladesh faced in 1998.
-The Fifth Five-Year Plan (1997-2002) of the government placed an emphasis on poverty alleviation programmes which provided credit and training to unemployed youths and women.
+The Fifth Five-Year Plan (1997–2002) of the government placed an emphasis on poverty alleviation programmes which provided credit and training to unemployed youths and women.
 Food-grain production increased from 19 million tons to 26.5 million tons while the poverty rate reduced.
 A Housing Fund was established to provide fiscal assistance to those homeless as a result of river erosion.
 The government launched the Ekti Bari Ekti Khamar scheme which accentuated the incomes of the poorer segments of society through household farming.

 The Hasina government adopted the New Industrial Policy in 1999 which aimed to bolster the private sector and attract foreign direct investment, thus expediating the globalisation process.
 The NIP aimed for 25% of the economy to be industry based with 20% of the country's workforce employed in industry.
-It encouraged the institution of small, cottage and labour intensive industries with an onus on skill development for women for employment, development of indigenous technology and industries based on local raw materials.
+It encouraged the institution of small, cottage and labour-intensive industries with an onus on skill development for women for employment, development of indigenous technology and industries based on local raw materials.
 The NIP allowed for foreign investors to own 100% equity in Bangladeshi enterprises without prior approval from the government and all but four sectors of the economy were opened up to the private sector.

 Attempts were made to create a social security system to protect the most vulnerable in society.
 The Hasina administration introduced an allowance scheme which resulted in 400,000 elderly people receiving monthly allowances.
 This scheme was later extended to widows, distressed and deserted women.
 A national foundation devoted to rehabilitation and training of people, with disabilities was founded with an initial grant of ৳100 million funded by the government.
 The Ashrayan-1 Project provided shelter and employment to the homeless.

 Hasina was the first prime minister to engage in a "Prime Minister's Question-Answer Time" in the Jatiya Sangsad.
 The Jatiya Sangsad repealed the Indemnity Act, allowing for the killers of Bangabandhu Sheikh Mujibur Rahman to be prosecuted.
-The government introduced a four-tier system of local government including the Gram Parishad, Zila Parishad and Upazila Parishad by passing legisation.
+The government introduced a four-tier system of local government including the Gram Parishad, Zila Parishad and Upazila Parishad by passing legislation.